-Those who are members of the Scottish Rite should recognize the Pelican from the 18°, or Knight Rose Croix, that teaches us practice virtue that it may produce fruit, labor to eliminate vice and purify humanity, and be tolerant of the faith and creed of others.
+Those who are members of the Scottish Rite should recognize the Pelican from the 18°, or Knight Rose Croix, that teaches us to practice virtue that it may produce fruit, labor to eliminate vice and purify humanity, and be tolerant of the faith and creed of others.
 The jewel of this degree has on the reverse, a pelican, piercing its breast to feed its seven young in a nest under it.
-To the Scottish Rite Mason, the pelican symbolizes every philanthropist and reformer who has offered up his life for the benefit of humanity, and so teaches us a never-ending munificence toward all men, especially the needy and defenseless.
+To the Scottish Rite Mason, the pelican symbolizes every philanthropist and reformer who has offered up his life for the benefit of humanity, and so teaches us never-ending munificence toward all men, especially the needy and defenseless.
 It also represents the large and bountiful beneficence of nature, from whose bosom all created things draw their sustenance.
 The pelican has been adopted as an icon by several cultures, groups, organizations, and religions around the world to include the Christian religion.

-The name comes from the Ancient Greek word 'pelekan' (πελεκάν), which itself is derived from the word 'pelekys' (πελεκυς) meaning "axe".
+The name comes from the Ancient Greek word 'pelekan' (πελεκάν), which itself is derived from the word 'pelekys' (πελεκυς) meaning "ax".
 In classical times, the word was applied to both the pelican and the woodpecker.
 Pelicans are a large water bird from the family Pelecanidae.
 They are characterized by a long beak and large throat pouch used in catching prey and draining water from the scooped up contents before swallowing.
 They have predominantly pale plumage except for the Brown and Peruvian Pelicans.
-The bills, pouches and bare facial skin of all species become brightly colored before the breeding season.
+The bills, pouches, and bare facial skin of all species become brightly colored before the breeding season.
 The eight living pelican species have a patchy global distribution, ranging from the tropics to the temperate zone, though they are absent from interior South America as well as from polar regions and the open ocean.
-They are an ancient animal, fossil evidence dating them back as far as 30-million years.
+They are ancient animals, fossil evidence dating them back as far as 30-million years.
 They also have a long history of significance in mythologies.

 |Heraldry used in Hungary|

 "It is said, if it be true, that the pelican kills its young, and grieves for them for three days.
 Then she wounds herself, and with the aspersione of her blood resuscitates her children."The Pelican was seen as a natural symbol of Christ.
 There are also variations that believe it was the male pelican that killed the young and then the female brought them back.
 Variations of this legend are also found in India and this legend though long preceded the establishment of the Christian faith.
-Dante Alighieri refereed to Christ as "our Pelican" in the Divine Comedy.
+Dante Alighieri referred to Christ as "our Pelican" in the Divine Comedy.
 Some believe the myth of a pelican feeding blood to her young stems from the Dalmatian Pelican which has a blood-red pouch in the early breeding season.
 Some also state that because the pelican collects and stores in its bill it must force it against its breast to get the contents out which makes it appears as if it is stabbings itself to feed its young.